sematext/docs/docs/logagent/parser.md

 ## Node.js API for the parser

-Install logagent as local module and save the dependency to your package.json
+Install Logagent as a local module and save the dependency to your package.json

 ```
 npm i logagent-js --save